scotticism/scotticism.github.io/index.md

 ## 30 Second Guide: How to be Helpful
 **Observation**: Offering unsolicited advice is often counterproductive.
-**Evidence**: Humans have an instinct to rebut when spoken to at length without the chance to respond.
+**Evidence**: Humans have an instinct to rebut when spoken to at length.
-**Outcome**: Lengthy advice triggers people to consciously or unconsciously think of reasons to disagree.
+**Outcome**: "Free Advice" triggers people to consciously and unconsciously think of NOT changing

 So what's the alternative?
 It turns out that, more often than not, people **already know** what they need to do to improve their situation.